tchen01/tchen01.github.io/research/index.md

 I'm always interested in finding things to collaborate on (and people to collaborate with).

 If you're an undergrad student interested in research or grad school, please feel free to reach out; I'd be happy to try to help you find something to work on!
-You may also be interested in the [Women in Applied Mathematics Mentorship Program](https://amath.washington.edu/women-applied-mathematics-mentorship-program).
+You may also be interested in the [Washington Directed Reading Program](https://sites.uw.edu/wdrp/) as well as the [Women in Applied Mathematics Mentorship Program](https://amath.washington.edu/women-applied-mathematics-mentorship-program).